-The Board has determined that the following director nominees qualify as independent directors under Section 303A.02 of the NYSE Listed Company Manual and under the Revlon, Inc. Board Guidelines for Assessing Director Independence (the "Independence Guidelines"): Ambassador Nicole Avant, Alan Bernikow, Kristin Dolan, Ceci Kurzman, Jonathan Schwartz and Cristiana Falcone Sorrell.
+The Board has determined that the following director nominees qualify as independent directors under Section 303A.02 of the NYSE Listed Company Manual and under the Revlon, Inc. Board Guidelines for Assessing Director Independence (the "Independence Guidelines"): Ambassador Nicole Avant, Alan Bernikow, Kristin Dolan, Ceci Kurzman, Barry Schwartz, Jonathan Schwartz and Cristiana Falcone Sorrell, representing a majority of the members of the Board of Directors.
 The Independence Guidelines are available at www.revloninc.com under the heading "Investors - Corporate Governance".

 Even though as a "controlled company," the Company is not required to have a Compensation Committee comprised entirely of independent directors, the Board does maintain the Compensation Committee, which is currently comprised of Messrs.
-Bernikow (Chairman), Kretzman and Savas and Ms. Kurzman.
-The Board has determined that Messrs.
-Bernikow and Kretzman and Ms. Kurzman qualify as independent directors.
-The Board has also determined that Messrs.
-Bernikow and Kretzman and Ms. Kurzman qualify as "non-employee directors" within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that Mr. Bernikow and Ms. Kurzman qualify as "outside directors" under Section 162(m) of the Internal Revenue Code of 1986, as amended.
+Bernikow (Chairman) and Savas and Ms. Kurzman.
+The Board has determined that Mr. Bernikow and Ms. Kurzman qualify as independent directors, as "non-employee directors" within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as "outside directors" under Section 162(m) of the Internal Revenue Code of 1986, as amended.